vantage6/vantage6-workshop/episodes/chap7_algo_dev.md

   you want to pass the database connection string to the algorithm.
 - **Token**: the algorithm tools ensure that the algorithm uses the security token to be able to get the allowed resources from the server.
+- **Data**: while the actual data is handled by the `@data` decorator, the algorithm tools provide the decorator with environment variables so that it knows where to find the data.
 - **Output handling**: the output from the algorithm functions is written to a file that the node will send back to the server.